lumpenspace/raft/README.md

 > This technique is something ive been working last summer/fall, originally planning to get a paper out of it.
 Then it seemed obvious so i didn't, and instead used
 > pieces of this repo for other projects and abandoned this repo.
 >
-> I discovered not without horror that some of the tech is still cutting edge, so i might as well share it.
+> I [discovered not without horror](https://x.com/lumpenspace/status/1769809977030426831?s=20) that some of the tech is still cutting edge, so i might as well share it.
 >
 > In this old version, the main simulee was Gary Marcus; the idea was to make a model that could pass as him in a conversation and demonstrate how stochastic
 > parrots are still plenty capable to mimic the deterministic ones, but there's a couple interesting tidbits that i've moved to more decent repos but, given my
 > pretty annoying habit of not sharing subpar code, you might as well start here.
 >
 > Scroll to [usage and functionality](#usage-and-functionality) for cli options, what you can do (apart from what's described below) is automagically fetch, chunk, embed, story, and query a db starting from a substack url.
+>
+> Not guaranteeing anything works, but it's a good starting point for a lot of things and includes a couple of new ideas.

 # RAFT / RATF